 A diplomate who has been granted a license with practice limitations (e.g., because of a disability) may be deemed to be in compliance with this Policy, unless the diplomate breaches professional norms.
 A diplomate who is suffering from a mental or substance use disorder is encouraged to seek care through a physician health program ("PHP") or similar program providing a safe environment in which to receive treatment and support in recovery.
 A diplomate who is participating in a PHP may be deemed to be in compliance with this Policy.
+In these instances, the ABA retains full discretion over whether and to what extent to revoke or impose a limitation on certification if the ABA believes in its discretion that the diplomate's condition or abilities at the time presents any risk to the safety or care of patients or the health care team.

-The ABA will provide diplomates with a fair and impartial procedure prior to a certification action based on a breach of professional norms.
-Notice of the alleged breach of professional norms and intent to initiate proceedings will be provided to the diplomate and the diplomate will be provided an opportunity to respond in writing to the allegations.
-The ABA grants diplomates the right to have a certification-related decision made by the ABA reconsidered in accordance with ABA Policy.
+The ABA will provide diplomates with a fair and impartial procedure prior to a certification action based on the ABA's determination of a breach of professional norms.
+Notice of the alleged breach of professional norms and intent to initiate proceedings will be provided to the diplomate and the diplomate will be provided an opportunity to respond in writing.
+The ABA grants diplomates the opportunity to have a certification-related decision made by the ABA reconsidered in accordance with ABA Policy.

-The ABA will communicate certification actions to the diplomate, will publicly display actions against a certificate on the ABA website and will share information about revoked certifications with ABMS.
+The ABA will communicate certification actions to the diplomate, will publicly display final actions against a certificate on the ABA website and will share information about revoked certifications with ABMS.

 The ABA is not an investigative body.
-Rather, it will rely on information provided to it by organizations with investigative power (e.g., state medical boards, law enforcement agencies, the court system) as a basis upon which to make a certification decision.
+Rather, it will rely on information provided to it by organizations with investigative authority and capability (e.g., state medical boards, law enforcement agencies, the court system) as a basis upon which to make a certification decision.

-The ABA recognizes that the overwhelming majority of diplomates consistently demonstrate conduct consistent with professional norms.
+The ABA recognizes that the majority of diplomates consistently demonstrate conduct consistent with professional norms.
 All diplomates are encouraged to uphold the competency standards and ethical values in their work that their patients, the public, and other members of the healthcare team expect from medical professionals.